pwntester/octo.nvim/README.md

 ![](https://camo.githubusercontent.com/97aaf7efe7c8ff45cbc4359f28339fd9f9dd7ba3609fbd14b0649a979af15431/68747470733a2f2f692e696d6775722e636f6d2f71495a5a6b48342e706e67)

 - Open the PR (eg: `Octo pr list` or `Octo pr edit XXX`)
-- Open review threads view with `Octo review view`
+- Open review threads view with `Octo review threads`
 - Quickfix will be populated with the changed files
 - Change quickfix entries with `]q` and `[q` or by selecting an entry in the quickfix window
 - Jump between comments with `]c` and `[c`